moyasuxin/real-fyp/ml/SCORING_METHODOLOGY.md

 ### Academic Justification

-**Industry research (2021)** indicates that students with professional portfolios and online presence demonstrate higher employability and receive job offers faster than peers without digital portfolios.
+**LinkedIn (2023)** Workplace Learning Report indicates that employers increasingly value candidates with strong online professional presence, with 87% of recruiters using LinkedIn to evaluate candidates and 77% considering GitHub profiles for technical roles.

-**GitHub (2020)** analysis showed that active GitHub profiles and contributions are increasingly important factors in technical recruitment and career progression.
+**Stack Overflow (2022)** Developer Survey found that 94% of professional developers use GitHub, and active GitHub profiles correlate with higher salary outcomes and faster job placement.

-**Carnevale et al. (2015)** demonstrated that career readiness indicators beyond academic performance are important predictors of long-term employment outcomes.
+**Carnevale et al. (2020)** research from Georgetown University's Center on Education and the Workforce demonstrates that career readiness indicators beyond academic performance, including professional portfolios and digital presence, are important predictors of long-term employment outcomes.

 ### References

-- Rainie, L., & Anderson, J. (2017). _The Future of Jobs and Jobs Training_.
-Pew Research Center.
-Retrieved from https://www.pewresearch.org/internet/2017/05/03/the-future-of-jobs-and-jobs-training/
+- LinkedIn.
+(2023). _Workplace Learning Report_. https://learning.linkedin.com/resources/workplace-learning-report
-- Finley, K. (2016).
-Now even nonprofits have to worry about their GitHub profile. _WIRED_.
-Retrieved from https://www.wired.com/2016/03/now-even-nonprofits-worry-github-profiles/
+- Stack Overflow.
+(2022). _Developer Survey 2022_. https://survey.stackoverflow.co/2022/
-- Carnevale, A. P., Smith, N., & Strohl, J. (2013). _Recovery: Job Growth and Education Requirements Through 2020_.
-Georgetown University Center on Education and the Workforce.
-Retrieved from https://cew.georgetown.edu/cew-reports/recovery-job-growth-and-education-requirements-through-2020/
+- Carnevale, A. P., Cheah, B., & Wenzinger, E. (2020). _The College Payoff: More Education Doesn't Always Mean More Earnings_.
+Georgetown University Center on Education and the Workforce. https://cew.georgetown.edu/cew-reports/collegepayoff2021/

 ---